 Stalking.
 A course of conduct directed at a specific person that would cause a reasonable person to fear.
 Stalking involves repeated and continued harassment, which causes the targeted person to feel emotional distress, including fear and apprehension.
-A stalker may know the targeted person, may be a past partner, or may be a stranger.
+A stalker may or may not know the targeted person; the stalker could be a past partner or a stranger.
 Here are some examples of stalking behaviors: